 There is a lot of organic produce, fresh cheeses, and vegan fare to enjoy.
 There are some super cute vendors that set up at this market each week, and it’s definitely worth checking out.

-7. Temazcal Ceremony
+8. Do a Temazcal Ceremony

-8. Grab a Drink
+9. Grab a Drink or Three!

 If you’re in the mood for some booze, Sayulita definitely has you covered!